-Salvia rosmarinus, commonly known as rosemary, is a woody, perennial herb with fragrant, evergreen, needle-like leaves and white, pink, purple or blue flowers which will bloom on and off throughout the summer.
-Native to the Mediterranean region it prefers poor, well-drained soil in full sunlight.
+Rosmarinus officianalis, commonly known as rosemary, is a woody, perennial herb with fragrant, evergreen, needle-like leaves and white, pink, purple or blue flowers, which will bloom on and off throughout the summer.
+Native to the Mediterranean region, it relishes the sun and poor, well-drained soil.
 It is extremely popular used as a low hedging plant or in parterrres.

 The flowers are also highly attractive to bees, butterflies and other pollinators.

 Flowering period, repeat: June to September / Fully hardy

 All soil types- prefers well-drained, poor soil / South, East or West facing / Full sun

 Plant in spring or autumn.
 Prune annually after flowering to prevent the plant from getting woody.
 Strip leaves from inedible woody stems to use in cooking.

 Aromatic - ideal to plant along the side of path so scent is released as brushed past.
 In cooking, the scent of fresh rosemary is strong so it can overpower delicate flavours.